 Hell to the no. Anyone who truly loves you, will love seeing you happy.
 Period.
 Finding

-new more friends has been a gift.
+new more friends on Bumble bFF has been a gift.
 As someone who believes women should always empower other women, I’ve maintained a network of people where jealousy isn’t part of our manifesto.

 I’m certainly not replacing anyone, and in fact, look forward to the day I can bring all my worlds together to collide again.
 I know with all my heart that I’ll look like a mom on Christmas Day watching you open the present she swore she wouldn’t get you when I’m able to facilitate one giant gathering.